oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 - add call macros and macro functions via Java dynamically
 - security build in, checks for trusted and that no not allowed code is executed
 - additional feature: load Java extensions as java jars via file system or any URL

+## Install

+You can use the existing installation of MapTool v1.5.1 or higher with this extension framework.
+To have the additional functions just change the MapTool config file which you can find inside the MapTool installation directory, e.g. in

+C:\Users\username\AppData\Local\MapTool-1.5.1\app\MapTool.cfg

+Change the line with "app.classpath" to include the "MapTool-jadebringer-frameworks.jar"

+app.classpath=MapTool-1.5.1.jar;MapTool-jadebringer-frameworks.jar

+And the line with "app.mainclass" to match this: app.mainclass=de/jadebringer/maptool/frameworks/LaunchInstructionsWrapper

+Then copy the "MapTool-jadebringer.jar" inside this app directory.
+Now you can start MapTool as usual.